labujaber1/cycle-colours/readme.txt

 up to 4 styles while having the header change its background colour each day and its font colour each month as an example.

 = Can I set a date or time to stop the changes?
-No, the schedule events will keep going until you manually stop it by deleting it.
-There is no stop and resume option but because of the simple UI its just as easy to add it back in when required.
+Not yet, the schedule events will keep going until you manually change the interval time in the edit schedule section.
+Setting the interval to 'disabled' will stop the schedule and remove the css inline data.
+The schedule will remain visible in the edit schedule section to change the interval to a positive time.
+If the class or id is deleted the schedule will also be deleted.

 = Who would use this plugin?
 Anyone who would like to add colour variety to their website design in an automated way.
 Regular visiters will appreciate